Breckland Neighbourhood Plan Top-up funding - consideration of the future options

 - Training sessions for members of the steering group

-- Help with putting together a project plan
+- Help with developing a project plan

 - Undertaking a housing survey